chee86j/Reel_Relations2-JeffRender/README.md

 - Technology Stack: Built with the PERN stack (PostgreSQL, Express.js, React, Node.js), ensuring scalability and robustness.
 - Graph-based algorithm to analyze movie collaborations.
 - Breadth-first search (BFS) algorithm to determine degrees of separation.
+- LRU caching system for optimized search performance.
 - User-friendly interface for exploring actor connections.
 - OAuth 2.0 authentication for secure login.
 - Interactive movie & actor cards with detailed information.
 - Movie trailer previews.
 - Keep track of all your Favorite Actors and Movies under your Favorites in your Account.

+## Performance Optimizations

+- **LRU Caching**: The application implements an LRU (Least Recently Used) cache for search results:
+  - Cached results are available instantly for repeated searches
+  - Cache works bidirectionally (A→B gives same result as B→A)
+  - Automatically manages memory usage by removing least recently used entries
+  - Configurable cache size (default: 1000 entries)